 1. Identify the Source.
-First things first, identify what specifically makes you uneasy and uncomfortable.
-It may be what percent of your grade is based on this one exam or that it’s graded on a curve.
+First and foremost, identify what specifically makes you stressed and uneasy.
+It may be what percent of your grade is based on this one exam or your level of comfort with the subject.
 Naming it is the first step to tackle it.

 2. Make Exam Goals.
-Write down clear and defined goals from now until exams.
-For example, you may create a goal to review class notes twice a week or have outlines completed one week before finals.
-That way when your anxiety is at its highest, you’ll be able to look at your goals and know you are on a path to success.
+Write down clear and defined goals from now until exams, even if exams are right around the corner.
+For example, you may create a goal to review class notes or finish outlines one week before finals.
+This allows you to have a foundational plan to look at when your anxiety is at its highest and see how you can get on the path to success.

 3. Find What Relaxes You.
 Now that you’ve named your anxiety, it’s time to figure out what calms you.
 Make a list of what activities (and people) help you calm down.
 So when you feel that crushing anxiety coming on, you can take 10 minutes (at least) to remove yourself and refocus.

 4. Set Boundaries With Some People.
-Keeping your perspective bright and remaining focused is key to lowering your anxiety, but that can be hard when you are surrounded by anxious people or classmates who are consistently negative.
+Keeping your perspective right and remaining focused is key to lowering your anxiety, but that can be hard when you are surrounded by anxious people or classmates who are stress inducers.
 Limit the time you spend with them, at least leading up to exams and during exams.

 5. Find Your Oasis.
 Find a study space that not only helps you study AND lowers your stress level.
 Sometimes the library can be more stressful, so find a place that has everything you need and none of those bad vibes or anxious/negative people.